Compressed Momentum-based Single-Point Zeroth-Order Algorithm for Stochastic Distributed Nonconvex Optimization: Main results

 \section{Main results}

-In this section, we propose a Compressed Momentum-based Single-point Zeroth-Order (CMSGD$\_$1P) algorithm.
-First, we introduce the CMSGD$\_$1P algorithm and its motivation in Section~\ref{section3.1}.
-Then, we provide the supporting lemmas and establish the convergence of the CMSGD$\_$1P algorithm in Section~\ref{section3.2}.
+In this section, we propose a Compressed Momentum-based Single-Point Zeroth-Order (CMSPZO) algorithm.
+First, we introduce the CMSPZO algorithm and its motivation in Section~\ref{section3.1}.
+Then, we provide the supporting lemmas and establish the convergence in Section~\ref{section3.2}.